Prenatal (Pregnancy) and Postnatal Physio

 Generally, an assessment during your second trimester is recommended to help prevent any niggles or issues arising as you and baby grow and to screen for anything that may be noteable during birth preparation.

-Finally, at around 33-35 weeks is the best time to have a birth preparation appointment, however, it is never too late!
-Having knowledge will help you take care of your body before, during and after birth whether you are having a vaginal or caesarean section birth, and will empower you for the best possible outcomes.
+Finally, at around 33-35 weeks is the best time to birth preparation appointments, however, it is never too late!
+The knowledge imparted in these sessions will help you take care of your body before, during and after birth (whether you are having a vaginal or caesarean section birth), and will empower you for the best possible outcomes.

 How Can A Women’s Health Physio At Move Mountains Help Me In Pregnancy?